HEdingfield/filename-cleaner/README.md

 # filename-cleaner
-Strips out and replaces undesirable characters from filenames and directories.
+Strips out and replaces undesirable characters from file and directory names.